mongodb/docs-realm/examples/cpp/README.md

 Open the project in Xcode.

-Inside the project, you'll see all the linked files, but the source files for the examples are located in the root of the test suite directory - for example:
+Inside the project, you'll see all the linked files, but the source files for the examples are located in the `Source Files` folder in the directory that has the same name as the project executable - for example:

 `examples-local/Source Files`